rimvaliulin/isorted/README.md

 Thanks
 ------

-This plugin is very inspired by [Sublime text isort plugin](https://github.com/thijsdezoete/sublime-text-isort-plugin) and [sublack](https://github.com/jgirardet/sublack).
+This plugin is inspired by [Sublime text isort plugin](https://github.com/thijsdezoete/sublime-text-isort-plugin) and [sublack](https://github.com/jgirardet/sublack).
 Thanks to @thijsdezoete and @jgirardet.

 Changelog